-As previously described, content in the computer-based program was delivered in chunks, to improve knowledge retention and was followed by immediate, practical and structured application practice (hands on activities).
-Several of these structured on-the-job activities are worth mentioning because they were new to Suncor and they turned out to be very effective:
+As previously described, content in the computer-based program was delivered in chunks, to improve knowledge retention and was followed by immediate, practical and structured application practice - in other words, hands-on activities.
+Several of these structured on-the-job activities are worth mentioning, because they were new to Suncor and they turned out to be very effective:

-Shock and awe: Early in the TruckLogic program, trainees take part in a field exercise where one person sits in the cab of a 400-ton haul truck with a portable radio.
+Shock and awe: Early in the TruckLogic[TM] program, trainees take part in a field exercise where one person sits in the cab of a 400-ton haul truck with a portable radio.
 The rest of the students and the field trainer (who also has a radio) place orange cones around the perimeter of the truck, one at a time.
 They do this by walking a succession of straight lines away from the front and sides of the truck.
 As soon as the person in the cab can see the field trainer with the cone, he or she lets them know on the radio, and the trainer drops a cone on that spot.

 Additional cones are placed in the same way.
 In approximately 10 minutes, the team has created a visual representation of the perimeter of the blind area of the truck.
-This unique, memorable handson activity tends to shock trainees into the realization that they must take great care when operating such a large haul truck.
+This unique, memorable hands-on activity tends to shock trainees into the realization that that they must take great care when operating such a large haul truck.

 Narrative coaching: As the mentor drives the truck, he describes what he is doing and, more importantly, why.
 This helps the trainee understand the nuances of controlling the truck, how the mentor makes decisions and trade-offs when approaching the shovel pit or a dump site, and other tips that help the trainee understand how to become a more skilled operator.
-This technique improves the transfer of the mentor's valuable knowledge-tips and know-how gleaned from years of experience-to the trainee.
-When the mentor and trainee switch seats and the trainee is driving the truck, this form of "talk out loud" performance helps the mentor understand what the trainee is thinking and planning to do, so he or she can keep both of them, and others in the mine, safe.
+This technique improves the transfer of the mentor's valuable knowledge - tips and know-how gleaned from years of experience - to the trainee.
+When the mentor and trainee switch seats and the trainee is driving the truck, this form of "talk out loud" performance helps the mentor understand what the trainee is thinking and planning to do, so he or she can keep both of them - and others in the mine - safe.

 Observation worksheets: These worksheets help initiate meaningful conversations between the trainee and mentor during the time spent driving in the mine.
-Trainees are directed to observe and record how the mentor handles the truck in various situations; for example, when approaching an intersection or encountering a disabled truck.
+Trainees are directed to observe and record how the mentor handles the truck in various situations, for example, when approaching an intersection or encountering a disabled truck.
 Trainees are also provided questions to ask their mentor.
+The questions focus on concepts, skills and areas within the mine, for example, the dump site or crusher that will be introduced in the next set of lessons.